truenas/documentation/content/SCALE/SCALETutorials/Apps/InstallNextCloudMedia.md

 ---
-title: "Adding NextCloud for Media Previews"
+title: "Adding Nextcloud for Media Previews"
-description: "This article provides instructions to configure TrueNAS SCALE and install NextCloud to support hosting a wider variety of media file previews such as HEIC, Mp4 and MOV files."
+description: "This article provides instructions to configure TrueNAS SCALE and install Nextcloud to support hosting a wider variety of media file previews such as HEIC, Mp4 and MOV files."
 weight: 30
 alias: /scale/scaleuireference/apps/nextcloudscale/
 tags: